stacksimplify/azure-aks-kubernetes-masterclass/README.md

-# Azure Kubernetes Service with Azure DevOps & Terraform
+# Azure Kubernetes Service with Azure DevOps and Terraform

 ## Course Modules